LostByteSoft/Debian-10/README.md

 Debian remove junk
 --------------------------------------------------------------------

-Debian 12 have some junk software installed by default.
+Debian have some junk software installed by default.

-I use Debian 12.0 non-free cinnamon x64.
+I use Debian 12.1 cinnamon x64.

 Debian is easy to use and really stable.